-The Diploma of Vocational Education & Training is now the minimum qualification required to train and assess others in Certificate IV in Training & Assessment (TAE40110) and is perfect for those who want to continue their professional development to become better leaders and educators.
+This TAE50116 is the latest version of the Diploma of Vocational Education & Training which is now the minimum qualification required to train and assess others in Certificate IV in Training & Assessment (TAE40116) and is perfect for those who want to continue their professional development to stand tall as leaders and educators.

 About the Program

 - What does completing this course give me?

 - What about Credit Transfer?

 - What level of service can I expect?

 - Will we be a good fit?

 - Download More Information